 This section applies to league matches only.

-of Match
+Number of Match Dates

 Record consecutive wins:89 February - 26 March 1921